Antalya

 This 770 years old building is the Seljuk era construction, built at the time when Antalya was part of the Seljuk Empire.

-Unfortunately, the mosque was closed and there was no one there that I could ask to open it for me, so that I can visit the mosque inside.
+Unfortunately, the mosque was closed.
+Also, there was no one there that I could ask to open it for me, so that I can visit the mosque inside.

 Ahi Yusuf Mosque